 The review of all GFO applications is based on the following four criteria from the lens of either the Arts Organization (General Operating: GOG) or Arts Program (Arts Program: PRG).
-Rubrics detailing these criteria can be found on our website.
+Rubrics detailing these criteria can be found on our website under the "Application Process" section.